termcrypt/termcrypt/README.md

 [Our plans for features and fixes](https://github.com/termcrypt/termcrypt/projects).

-### Documentation

-For more information on what termcrypt can do and commands, visit [termcrypt.github.io](https://termcrypt.github.io)

-If you would like to contribute to documentation, visit [our docs repo](https://github.com/termcrypt/termcrypt.github.io).

 ### Features

 termcrypt has many utilities that are growing day by day that help interact with the market.
 Some of the features include: